 About Christian Concern

 At Christian Concern we have a passion to see the United Kingdom return to the Christian faith.
 Our nation has been shaped and defined by this faith for hundreds of years.
-Yet in the last few decades the nation has largely turned her back on Jesus and embraced alternative ideas such as secular liberal humanism, moral relativism and sexual licence.
-The fruit of this is rotten, and can be seen in widespread family breakdown, immorality and social disintegration.
+Yet in the last few decades, the nation has largely turned her back on Jesus and embraced alternative ideas such as secular liberal humanism, moral relativism and sexual licence.
+The fruit of this can be seen in widespread family breakdown, immorality and social disintegration.

 Yet we believe that this nation has a hope, and that hope can be found in Jesus Christ.
 On this basis we seek to awaken the Church.
 We need to be passionate about our faith and became a light and a witness to the nation.

 Whilst engaging with the Church, we want to work to infuse a biblical worldview into every aspect of society.
 We want to be a strong Christian voice in the public sphere, arguing passionately for the truth of the gospel and defending the historic freedoms that we have enjoyed in this nation for so long.
 We believe that by doing so, society as a whole will benefit.
 We seek to highlight injustice, change public opinion on issues of key importance and affect policy at the highest levels.